 An employee may be demoted to a lower position for which he is qualified when the employee would otherwise be terminated due to the position being abolished, due to a lack of funds or lack of work or when the employee does not possess the necessary ability to render satisfactory performance in the position presently held; or when the employee voluntarily requests such a demotion in writing.
 Demoted employees will receive a reduction in pay commensurate with the new position.
 Demotion is not a required step in progressive discipline.
-An employee who is demoted will serve a probationary period for the new position for a period of twelve (12) months.
+An employee who has been demoted due to unsatisfactory performance or disciplinary action will serve a probationary period for the new position for a period of up to twelve (12) months.

-2. PROMOTION
+2. PROMOTION.